michaelpeterhoffmann/tutorial-book-ai4socialscience/README.md

 This repo contains several folders that follow the structural outline of a book project that I m currently working on.
-It introduces the reader of the planned book to the topic of generative AI.
+The purpose of the code is to introduce the reader to the topic of generative AI.
+Each chapter contains a small example how to create generative AI apps.
+With each chapter, the difficulty is raised.